 “And then I managed to stay in the team for the rest of the season, and then I got a transfer to Liverpool – and the rest is history!

 “So I was very lucky that the manager kept his faith in me after having seven goals smashed past me, and it wasn’t a very pleasant experience.”

-Watch the full interview with Ray Clemence for free exclusively on iFollow Mariners.
+Watch the full interview with Ray Clemence on iFollow Mariners.